 Complaints Concerning the School

-Sheffield High School welcomes suggestions and comments from parents, and takes seriously concerns or complaints which may arise, as they can help us to improve the educational experience that we provide.
+Sheffield High School for Girls welcomes suggestions and comments from parents, and takes seriously concerns or complaints which may arise, as they can help us to improve the educational experience that we provide.

 The purpose of the procedure

 - The aim of this procedure is to achieve a fair, effective and as rapid as possible resolution of parental concerns about the education and/or welfare of individual children in the care of Trust schools.

 - The expression ‘parents’ is used for those having parental responsibility for the child.

 - These procedures apply to all parents of pupils and to prospective parents of the school.
 A copy of this procedure is available on the school’s website and can also be obtained on request from the school office.